-The hippocampus in necessary for normal cognitive function, especially for processing recognition memory and transferring short-term memory items into longterm storage (25).In our morphometric studies on pyramidal cells in CA1, CA2, and CA3, it has been shown that the experimental hyperglycemia in rats results neuronal loss and damage expressed maximally in CA3.
-Although in experimental groups there is a remarkable neuronal density decrease in all hippocampus sectors(Fig2,3,4), but it is abvously in CA3(Fig1).
-Hyperglycemia causes morphometric neuronal changes (17).
+In our morphometric studies on pyramidal cells in CA2, it has been shown that in high hyperglycemia there is neuronal loss and damage.
+As you see in Fig.2, there is a remarkable decrease in neuronal density in experimental 3 (p<0.001).

+In low hyperglycemia (Experimental 1,2) neuronal density was increase meaningfully (p<0.05).
+The mechanism underlying the rise and decline in the hippocampal progenitor cell proliferation is unclear.

+Our results suggest that the high amount of blood glucose could degenerate the neuron and lead them to death, but low glucose increase could induce the neurogeneses phenomena.

+If left and right hippocampus was compared.
+It was clear that in left hippocampus the changes are very obvious but in right side in Experimental 2 there is not meaningful increase in compare with control group.
+It was postulated that left hippocampus has sensitive neuron that various rate of hyperglycemia effect on it(Fig.3).

+The hippocampus is necessary for normal cognitive function, especially for processing recognition memory and transferring short-term memory items into long term storage (25).

 This observation has allowed us to postulate that the neuronal death in the infant from diabetic mothers proceeds on an apoptotic pathway (26).
 Diabetes mellitus can result in a 30-40% reduction in brain iron (9).
-Iron in the form of cytochoromes is a required component of cellular oxidative metabolism in the brain and is thus essential for normal neuronal function(27).
-Iron deficiency of the heart, liver and skeletal muscle has been shown to affect cellular energy production and organ performance.
-Arguably, sever iron deficiency may lead to similar deficits in cellular energy metabolism and organ performance in the brain, resulting in a reduced ability to respond to restriction of oxygen and perfusion and in greater hippocampus damage.
-The hippocampus, especially the DG, is one of the iron rich areas of the rat brain, Finding suggest that the integrity of the prenatal hippocampus and its cholinergic input are important for normal development of memory and learning (16)In other hand, This area of the brain(hippocampus) particularly the dentate region is also vulnerable to damage when glucocorticoids are elevated as occurs, for example, when an organism is stressed (20) .Uncontrolled experimental hyperglycemia induced by (STZ) in rats is an endogenous chronic stressor that produces retraction and simplification of apical dendrites of hippocampal CA3 pyramidal neurons (9).
+Iron in the form of cytochoromes is a required component of cellular oxidative metabolism in the brain and is thus essential for normal neuronal function.
+Iron deficiency of the heart, liver and skeletal muscle has been shown to affect cellular energy production and organ performance (27).

+Arguably, sever iron deficiency may lead to similar deficits in cellular energy metabolism and organ performance in the brain, resulting in a reduced ability to respond to restriction of oxygen and perfusion and in greater hippocampus damage (27).

+The hippocampus, especially the DG, is one of the iron rich areas of the rat brain, Finding suggest that the integrity of the prenatal hippocampus and its cholinergic input are important for normal development of memory and learning (16).
+In other hand, this area of the brain (hippocampus) particularly the dentate region is also vulnerable to damage when glucocorticoids are elevated as occurs, for example, when an organism is stressed (20).

-One effect, synaptic vesicle depletion and dendrite atrophy occurs in hyperglycemia as well as after repeated stress and cort treatment.
-These changes occurred in concert with adrenal hypertrophy and elevated basal cort release as well as hypersensitivity and defective shut off of cort secretion after stress.
-Thus as an endogenous stressor STZ hyperglycemia not only accelerates the effects of exogenous stress to alter hippocampal morphology: it also produce structural changes that overlap only partially with those produced by stress and cort in the nondiabetic state (8).
+Pharmacologyonline 3: 485-495 (2011)

 The hippocampal morphological changes induced by stress are mediated by interactions between Gc secretion, excitatory amino acid, and are also correlated with deficits in hippocampal dependent memory (15).
 These results and our results confirm that an oxidative imbalance occurs in the hippocampus of hyperglycemic rats as we have previously shown.
 Several studies have pointed out that NF-kB(nuclar factor) activation is inhibited by a variety of antioxidants, such as N-acetyl-cystein, butylanted hydroxyl anisole, vitamin E, and lipoic acid (10): these data suggest that antioxidants effect some steps of signaling events leading to phosphorylation, ubiquination and degradation (6).
-The role of oxidative stress and Nk-kB activation on hyperglycemia complications is well documented, moreover antioxidant treatment exerts a beneficial effect in experimental models of chronic injury in hyperglycemia and treatment with antioxidants can significantly reduce hyperglycemia complications (8).Reactive oxygen species activates a variety of target genes linked to the development of diabetic complications (28).
+The role of oxidative stress and Nk-kB activation on hyperglycemia complications is well documented, moreover antioxidant treatment exerts a beneficial effect in experimental models of chronic injury in hyperglycemia and treatment with antioxidants can significantly reduce hyperglycemia complications (8).
+Reactive oxygen species activates a variety of target genes linked to the development of diabetic complications (28).